zzyzek/PunchOutModelSynthesis/doc/sokoita-notes.md

 -------
 ```

-In the example of `A` if the following patern is encountered:
+In the example of `A` if the following pattern is encountered:

 ```
 -----